 - Receive a standard of care for burn patients irrespective of where they live

-Since designation the network has developed Clinical Guidelines (care protocols) for both paediatric and adult burns patients, established a skin bank for Scotland and worked with the national disaster planning group to ensure that burns care requirements are included in any plans.
+Since designation the network has developed Clinical Guidelines (care protocols) for both paediatric and adult burns patients, established a skin bank for Scotland and worked with the national disaster planning group to ensure that burns care requirements are included in any plans, as well as developing a specific plan for the management of a major incident involving burn injuries.

 The concept of Managed Clinical Networks (MCNs) began with the report of the Acute Services Review of June 1998 followed by Management Executive Letter (1999) 10, which defined MCNs as ‘linked groups of health professionals from primary, secondary and tertiary care, working in a coordinated manner, unconstrained by existing professional and Health Board boundaries, to ensure equitable provision of high quality clinically effective services throughout Scotland’.